 After about a year of this and seeing some success, I thought to myself, “I wonder what would happen if I really tried to eat foods with lots of protein in them.”
 I learned that protein would help build muscle, so I decided I would still eat as much as I wanted, but my curiosity about protein made me start thinking about the foods I was eating and the value of the protein in them.
 I started drinking protein shakes and eating protein bars.

 After about a year, I could really see a difference in the muscle growth.
 No, I still wasn’t real thin and trim, but I was what people would call, “thick.”
 My muscles were full and even my wife mentioned to me that she didn’t want me to get “too big.”
-At this point, I weigh about 225 lbs and was feeling strong and confident.
+At this point, I weighed about 225 lbs and was feeling strong and confident.
 I was more in shape and attributed the extra 5 lbs to muscle growth.

 3. The Injury